-Biologic therapies (biotherapy) focus on the body's biological response to the tumor.
+Biologic therapies uses the body's own systems and abilities to fight the cancer or heal healthy tissue after treatment.
 Most of these therapies take advantage of the body's immune system, either directly or indirectly, to fight cancer or to lessen the side effects that may be caused by some cancer treatments.

 Biologic therapies repair, stimulate, or enhance the body’s response to cancer.
-According to the Leukemia and Lymphoma Society, biologic therapies:
+Biologic therapies can:

-Biologic therapies are most commonly used either to treat cancer that does not or has not responded to other forms of treatment or to try to treat tumors that may respond to the body’s own immune defenses.
+Biologic therapies are most commonly used either to treat cancer that does not or has not responded to other forms of treatment.
+They may also be used to treat tumors that may respond to the body’s own immune defenses.

 The most common biologic therapies include:

-Like interferons, interleukins (IL) occur naturally in the body and can be synthesized in a lab.
-Interleukins are named numerically: IL-1, IL-2, IL-3, up to IL-18.
+Like IFNs, ILs occur naturally in the body and can be synthesized in a lab.
+ILs are named numerically as IL-1 through IL-18.

-Colony-stimulating factors (CSFs) do not affect cancer cells directly.
+CSFs do not affect cancer cells directly.
 Instead, CSFs help stimulate the production of new red blood cells, white blood cells, and platelets.
-This is important because many cancer treatments can decrease the levels of blood cells, which increases the risk of infection, anemia , and bleeding problems.
+This is important because many cancer treatments can decrease the levels of blood cells, which increases the risk of infection, anemia, and bleeding problems.
 Stimulating blood cell production can help stimulate the immune system.

 Some examples of CSFs include:

-Monoclonal antibodies (MOABs) are substances that are produced in a lab.
+Monoclonal antibodies (mAbs) are substances that are produced in a lab.
 The process involves injecting a mouse with cells for a certain type of human cancer.
 Once injected with the cancer cells, the mouse produces antibodies to fight against the cancer.
-These mouse antibodies are then combined with other lab cells to create hybrid cells to fight caner.
+These mouse antibodies are then combined with other lab cells to create hybrid cells to fight cancer.

-MOABs can be used in cancer treatment in a number of ways, for example:
+MAbs can be used in cancer treatment in a number of ways.
+They may:

-There are a number of MOABs available, such as:
+There are a number of mAbs available, such as:

 The side effects depend on the type of biologic therapy that is used.

-At the beginning of therapy, you will most likely experience flu-like symptoms.
-Examples include chills, headaches, muscle pain, joint pain, and discomfort.
+At the beginning of therapy, you will most likely experience flu-like symptoms, such as chills, headaches, muscle and joint pain, and discomfort.